dairiki/inkex-bh/README.md

 This sets or updates a random number stored in a custom attribute out the `<svg>` element of the drawing.
-This number is used by the [barnhunt](https://github.com/barnhunt/barnhunt) program to seed the pseudo-random number generator used when expanding text templates.
-Setting it to a unique number ensure, e.g., that the Master random rat numbers come out random, but still reproduceable.
+This number is used by the [barnhunt][] program to seed the pseudo-random number generator used when expanding text templates.
+Setting it to a unique number ensure, e.g., that the Master random rat numbers come out random, but still reproducible.

 When one copies an existing `.svg` file to use a template for a new trial, one should run this plugin, with the _force-reseed_ checkbox